nusje2000/symfony-monolith/docs/dev_log.md

 Add a custom implementation of the `Symfony\Bundle\FrameworkBundle\Console\Application` class, that defines --application as input option.
 Then the `Acme\Component\SymfonyMonolith\Loader\ArgvLoadingStrategy` can use this option since the command will now be valid for the application.

+## Application registry has to be redefined in each entry point

+When defining a new entry point (like bin/console or public/index.php), you have to redefine the list of available applications.

+### Solution

+Add an ApplicationRegistryFactory to the root of the `src/Application` directory.
+Thic class can now contains the logic for creating the registry.